44hsiang/quantum_memory_data/README.md

 # quantum_memory_data

 Data availability repository for the publication in PRX Quantum.
-This project contains experimental data, analysis code, and generated figures for quantum memory research including Markovian dynamics, non-Markovian dynamics, and iSWAP gate characterization.
+This project contains experimental data, analysis code, and automated figure generation.

 ## Project Structure